Judy Bailey (pianist)

-Music career
+Life and career

-Bailey was born in Auckland and raised in Whangarei, a town in the north of New Zealand.
+Bailey was born in Auckland on 3 October 1935, and raised in Whangārei.
 As a young child she learned ballet, followed by piano and theory when she was 10 years old.
 She graduated from Trinity College London when she was 16.

 Bailey moved to Australia in 1960, spending most of her time in Sydney.
-She has performed on TV, music venues such as the El Rocco and on many recordings.
+She performed on TV, music venues such as the El Rocco, and on many recordings.

+She served with Tommy Tycho's orchestra on the Seven Network.

-Bailey is a senior lecturer in jazz composition and jazz piano at the Sydney Conservatorium of Music of which she commenced in 1973 and is also musical director of the Sydney Youth Jazz Ensemble (Jazz Connection).
+Bailey was a senior lecturer in jazz composition and jazz piano at the Sydney Conservatorium of Music where she commenced in 1973, and was also musical director of the Sydney Youth Jazz Ensemble (Jazz Connection).